nmathgithub/nmathgithub/README.md

 ### Data Engineering Intern, Principal Financial Group (May-July 2022) ###

+- Main Project

 *Implemented a workflow by utilizing AWS cloud infrastructure tools to calculate DORA Metrics (DevOps Research and Assesssments) and produce a dashboard in AWS Quicksight to help teams work more efficiently*

+*To accomplish this task, we worked with AWS CDK (in Python) and automated a workflow.
+We first wrote a chain of three lambdas and connected them via a StepFunction to extract relevant data from Github pull requests and Azure project/pipeline APIs.
+In the process, we validated the data (by using the pydantic library) and wrote the data to an S3 bucket.
+A new file in the S3 bucket would trigger a data transfer into DynamoDB (which itself was created by using AWS Glue), which was finally used to produce a dashboard in AWS Quicksight.*

+- Hackathon

+*Created a website as a demo for a Personalized Onboarding Experience in four days.
+This website was built using React.js & Node.js (hosted on AWS Amplify), which would take an individual's name & team as input and produce personalize webpages with relevant onboarding/installation information.
+As part of this project, we also made sure to implement several layers of security by using AWS Cognito.*

 ### Information Technology, Accelerated Career Track Intern, Bank of Oklahoma (May 2018-May 2019) ###